jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step15/README.md

 Note the **prices** using the `jbdtypes` convention for `Monetary` and `MPrice`.

+`Write ObjectsToConsole` has an optional output port, so you can continue the network indefinitely...

 This is pretty much the end of development for the "E" end of "ETL"!

 Further note: this is not really an "application" - it is a framework showing the usage of `ReadJDBC`.
 To implement the "L" in "ETL", we will need to build something similar to `ReadJDBC`, but writing to a database, rather than reading from it.
 In between, you can put any subnets or components, including, for really long-running applications, any kind of checkpointing logic you like (some approaches are described at length in Chap.
 19 of the 2nd ed. of the book "Flow-Based Programming", or Chap.
 20 of the 1st ed. - https://jpaulmorrison.com/fbp/checkpt.shtml ).